ngchub/Google-Cloud-Workshops/.Exploring Your Ecommerce Dataset with SQL in Google BigQuery/Ecommerce_Practice_Notebook.md

 ```
 ![q10](https://github.com/ngchub/Google-Cloud-Workshops/assets/28653377/096ecd83-4263-465d-b381-4fe6864813a9)

+#### Let's interpreting these results:

+Based on the provided dataset, which includes the item names and the quantities purchased for each item, you can interpret the results to investigate customers who purchased a certain product.
+Here's how you can interpret the information:

+***Item Name***: The "item_name" column represents the names or descriptions of the purchased items.

+***Item Quantity***: The "item_quantity" column indicates the quantity of each item that was purchased.

+Interpreting the results:

+**Purchased Items**: The dataset provides a list of items that were purchased.
+Each item is identified by its name, such as "Google Camp Mug Ivory," "Google Small Standard Journal Navy," and so on.

+**Quantity Purchased**: The "item_quantity" column indicates the quantity of each item that was purchased.
+It shows how many units of each item were bought.

+**Popularity of Items**: By analyzing the quantities purchased, you can identify the popularity or demand for each item.
+Items with higher quantities indicate a higher demand or more frequent purchases.

+**Customer Preferences**: The quantities purchased for each item can provide insights into customer preferences or the appeal of specific products.
+Items with higher quantities purchased may be more popular among customers.

+**Inventory Management**: Analyzing the quantities purchased can help with inventory management.
+It allows you to identify items that are selling well and may require replenishment to meet customer demand.

+**Sales Analysis**: By examining the quantities purchased for each item, you can track sales performance and identify trends or patterns.
+This information can be used to evaluate the success of marketing efforts, assess the popularity of certain products, or make data-driven decisions to improve sales strategies.

+By interpreting these results, you can gain insights into the purchases made by customers for specific products.
+This information can guide your understanding of customer preferences, inventory management, and sales analysis, allowing you to make informed decisions to optimize your product offerings and improve customer satisfaction.

 ### Average amount of money spent per purchase session by user

 **Scenario 11**: You want to investigate how much mony that a customer spent during purcahe session